-Implementation Process Strengths Needs/Gaps (A) incorporates challenging state academic standards, including those adopted by a State under section 1111(b)(1) of the Elementary and Secondary Education Act of 1965 (B) addresses both academic and technical knowledge and skills, including employability skills Post-secondary programs follow all curriculum standards as aligned through the Kansas Board of Regents and approved through the Kansas Technical Education Authority.
+Implementation Process Strengths Needs/Gaps (A) incorporates challenging state academic Professional development for all staff in standards, including those adopted by a State teaching and using curricula aligned with state under section 1111(b)(1) of the Elementary and standards and competencies.
+Secondary Education Act of 1965

+(B) addresses both academic and technical knowledge and skills, including employability skills Post-secondary programs follow all curriculum standards as aligned through the Kansas Board of Regents and approved through the Kansas Technical Education Authority.
+Programs include general education requirements for degree completion and soft skills are assessed through institutional outcomes.
 Secondary programs follow curriculum standards, benchmarks, and outcomes as aligned through KSDE CTE Pathway guidance.
+Continue to reinforce academic skills within the technical classroom.
+Encourage more business and industry partners to campus to visit with students about the need for these skills.
 (C) is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area Seek Advisory Committee input to ensure students have the necessary skills for the industry.
+Grow advisory membership to include more business and industry as well as connections with secondary.
 (D) progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction) Statewide articulation agreements are in place for many of the areas to help students move seamlessly through their education.
-Secondary pathway completion includes courses at the introductory, technical, and application levels.
+Secondary pathway completion is based on each student's IPS and includes courses at the introductory, technical, and application levels.
+It also includes work-based learning elements in all CTE coursework on campus and within the community.
 Utilization and tracking of articulation agreements to ensure students have a seamless transition.
-(E) has multiple entry and exit points that incorporate credentialing A majority of the post-secondary programs have multiple certificates available to the students.
-More industry recognized credentials available to students at exit points.
-Secondary institutions are seeking appropriate and cost-effective credentialing opportunities for students in each approved pathway.
-(F) culminates in the attainment of a recognized postsecondary credential.
+(E) has multiple entry and exit points that incorporate credentialing Post-Secondary: Offer short term, certificates, and AAS degrees.
+Students earn third-party credentials during their coursework and are eligible to sit for credentialing exams upon completion Multiple start dates - courses in technical programs are sequenced to build on skills.
+Small number of faculty prevents multiple offerings and multiple start dates (i.e January) (F) culminates in the attainment of a recognized postsecondary credential.
 If an industry-recognized credential is available students are encouraged to complete it.
-Not all programs currently have an industry- recognized credential available.
+Not all programs currently have an industry-recognized credential available.

-STEP 3: Analyze CTE Programs Part 3: Recruitment, Retention, and Training of CTE Educators
+Part 3: Recruitment, Retention, and Training of CTE Educators